Perfect Espresso: How to Use an Espresso Machine to Pull the Espresso Shot

 1. Turn on and preheat your espresso maker

 In order to get the best out of your espresso maker, you’ll need to ensure that the entire machine is preheated.
-This can take up to 25 minutes for some machines, so get your machine warming up in advance!
+This can take up to 25 minutes for some machines, so get your machine warming up in advance.
+If you're using a portable machine, skip this step.

 PRO TIP - If you want to speed this process you can pull a blank shot by simply omitting the espresso from the porta-filter.
 Pulling this shot straight into your espresso cup does double duty, preheating it as well.